Are Edibles Dangerous

 icon

-Treatment interventions for substance use disorder include medical detox, medication-assisted therapy, inpatient rehab, group therapy, and 12-step programs.
+Treatment interventions for substance use disorder include medical detox, medication-assisted therapy, inpatient rehab, counseling, and 12-step programs.
 In many cases, detox on its own is not enough to sustain lifelong recovery.
-This treatment should be supported with a full continuum of care that supports long-term sobriety.
+This treatment should be part of a comprehensive care plan that supports long-term sobriety.

 02